abhinemani/civictechcourse/assignments.md

 permalink: /assignments/
 ---

+## Draft

+The following are the major assignments students will be asked to complete.
+In addition, there will be 8 short weekly assignments (eg problem sets, summaries, or research), each worth 5%.

-1. Critique the design of a failed, relevant civic technology project
+1. Critique the design of a failed, relevant civic technology project (15%)
-2. Summarize a case study of a relevant successful civic app’s outreach approach
+2. Summarize a case study of a relevant successful civic app’s outreach approach (10%)
-3. Build a database that pulls together three (or more) disparate sets of civic data
+3. Build a database that pulls together three (or more) disparate sets of civic data (35%)
 - Write scripts/scrapers to access multiple datasets
 - Write ETLs to clean up / warehouse the data
 - Create an example call to the database